jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 WantedBy=multi-user.target
 ```

-**Remember!** ZFS handles explicit mounting of volumes/zpools as part of the act of creating zpools and do not need to have `.mount` files created.
+**Remember!** ZFS handles implicit mounting of volumes/zpools as part of the act of creating zpools and do not need to have `.mount` files created.

 ### Disk related tools

 There are two useful commands to use in regards to understanding the disk resource use in regards to the filesystem.
 The `df` command will list the disk usage.
 There is an optional `-H` and `-h` which presents the file-system usage in Gigabytes (-H is metric: giga, -h is binary, gibi).
 When you use `df` without any directories, it will list all file-systems.
 The command below lists the file-system that contains the user's home directory: `/home/controller` for example.

 ![*df -H /home/controller*](images/Chapter-11/du/df-h.png "df")

 The `du` command is disk usage.
 This is a helpful command to show the exact *byte-count* that each file is actually using.
 When using `ls -l` Linux reports only 4096 kb for a directories size, this does not actually reflect the size of the content inside the directory.
 The `du` command will do that for you.

 These commands might not report completely accurate information when dealing with next generation filesystems like ZFS and Btrfs. use the commands: `sudo btrfs filesystem usage [mountpoint]` or `sudo zfs list [poolname]`